bzliu94/bzliu94.github.io/README.md

 # Brian's perambulations
+## 2018-01-18

+A problem is that we are exploiting sparsity, but magic bits for Rader combined with NTT require time big-omega of m \* polylog(m) time; m \* polylog(m) is in O(n \* polylog(n)); this means that we might not be able to take advantage of when number of non-zeroes is around less than n; we are not exploiting sparsity as much as we could unless we can come up with Rader-NTT-hybrid magic bits more quickly, which may be possible, but requires further investigation.

+Also, we should note that we have not begun to consider processor parallelism; we are partly embarrassingly parallel, but not entirely (e.g. construction of 2-D segment tree; as opposed to queries, for which we are embarrassingly parallel).

+Also, we should note that we are not yet taking advantage of caching.

+We are going to take a break and address lower-hanging fruit.
+This means less fast MM, numerically robust 2-D order-1 Voronoi and order-k Voronoi.
+This also means that we will divert energy towards CS 61A material and CS 169 MOOC.
+We note that this decision is partially driven by the realization that our internal ETA for order-k Voronoi is essentially infinity at the moment.
+Thank goodness we have a blog to help us change course more nimbly.

 ## 2018-01-17

 The Zhang article mentions that Ben-Kiki has described an O(1)-time algorithm for finding left-most set bit in a word.